It is common to find that software development projects are complex and multidimensional. This makes it essential for

-- Key elements, roles & responsibilities of software development.
+- Key elements, roles & responsibilities in software development phases.

-- 4 biggest benefits of software development sprints.
+- 4 biggest benefits of software development scrum sprint.

-- Which tools will help you run your development sprints?
+- Which tools and best practices will help you run your development sprints?

 Scrum is a framework that allows a team to work together by organizing and managing meetings, tools, and roles.
 The most important element in scrum is called sprint, which is a short time period in which the team must work together to finish a set amount of work.

 Each software development sprint involves what we’ll call scrum artifacts (i.e. product backlog, sprint goal, sprint backlog) and scrum ceremonies (i.e. product backlog refinement meeting, sprint planning meeting, daily stand-up meeting, sprint review, sprint retrospective).

 When you’re starting a scrum project, you’ll want to consider the number of sprints that you want to include.
 Each sprint will last roughly 2-4 weeks.
 This will help you understand the role of each sprint in accomplishing your goals.

 To kick off the project, your Product Owner will start by creating a list of items known as the product backlog.
 Your Development Team will help to decide how many of these ideal items from the product backlog can be developed into each sprint.
 During your progress meetings, you’ll be able to update each other on any accomplishments or setbacks.
 Your Scrum Master will assume responsibility for working through any of these obstacles so that your team can continue to work until completion.

 Upon completion of the sprint, you’ll either continue on to your next sprint or you’ll be finished with the project entirely.
-In the case of the latter, you will be ready to present to your stakeholders.
+In the case of the latter, you will be ready to present it to your stakeholders.

 Working in software development sprints offers significant benefits for you and your customers.
 Here’s how you can reap the benefits of switching to this work style.